Skip to Content

 Effective communication strategies for those with hearing loss include speaking clearly and at a moderate pace, ensuring good lighting for lip-reading, reducing background noise, using visual aids or written communication, employing assistive listening devices, and practising active listening and patience to foster understanding and inclusion.

+It’s also useful to adapt these strategies for different settings — for example, in the workplace, during video calls, or in busy social environments — so that communication feels more natural and manageable.
 In this article, we talk about the strategies you can put in place to support a loved one, a colleague or a friend with hearing loss.

 Conversation can be exhausting for those with hearing loss

-Conversations naturally require concentration, focus, energy and a lot of the time - patience.
+Conversations naturally require concentration, focus, energy and a lot of time - patience.
 That is the case for those who have 'normal' hearing.
-Throw hearing loss into the mix, loud background noise and a group of friends all talking at the same time and communication gets stressful, challenging and simply exhausting.
+Throw hearing loss into the mix, loud background noise and a group of friends all talking at the same time, and communication gets stressful, challenging and simply exhausting.

 Hearing loss and communication